alexholehouse/pufferfish/readme.md

 ## Usage

+Note that while the order of flags is irrelevant, at the moment you can't combine flags (i.e. -fn doesn't work, you'd need to do -f -n).

     $>./pufferfish -i <input file> -o <output file> [OPTIONS]

 where `[OPTIONS]` must be one of compress or decomress (`-c` or `-d` and then any number of the others.
 See below for detailed explanation;